EdoardoVigano/Chemical-Resolver/README.md

 </p>

 5. Select the output in “Output Identifier”
 6. Then, click on “Start Resolver” to start the research.
-You have to wait the following windows before show the results!
+You must wait for the following window to come out before you can see the results!

 <p align="center">
   <img width="501" height="152" src="IMG_CR/Picture2.png">